John Graudenz

 Wolfgang Kreher Johannes "John" Graudenz (12 November 1884 – 22 December 1942) was a German journalist, press photographer, industrial representative and resistance fighter against the Nazi regime.
 Graudenz was most notable for being an important member of the Berlin-based anti-fascist resistance group that would later be named by the Gestapo as the Red Orchestra and was responsible for the technical aspect of the production of leaflets and pamphlets that the group produced.

 Family

-Graudenz was the son of a saddler, and came from a large family with 10 siblings.
+Born in Danzig, Kingdom of Prussia, Graudenz was the son of a saddler, and came from a large family with 10 siblings.

 Graudenz was married three times and also had an illegitimate daughter.
 In 1925, he married Antonie Wasmuth (died 1985), his third wife.
 She was the daughter of art publisher Ernst Wasmuth.
 Together they had two children, Silva and Karin.

 Life

 In 1901, aged 16 or 17, Graudenz left the family home after a quarrel with the father, to work in various German cities before travelling to England via Italy, France and Switzerland.
 He worked as a waiter, tourist guide and hotel manager and learned a number of different languages before arriving in Berlin in 1908.

 In 1916, Graudenz started journalistic his career as an assistant to the Berlin correspondent of the United Press International and in the same year took over responsibility of the management of the Berlin office of United Press.

 In March 1920 Graudenz was involved in resisting the Kapp Putsch that took place in Berlin and was an attempt to overthrow the Weimar Republic.
 At the time Graudenz worked in the information office of the coup's opponents and became a comrade-in-arms of the opponents of the coup and for a short time was a member of the Communist Workers' Party of Germany (Kommunistische Arbeiter-Partei Deutschlands; KAPD).
 It is even possible that he was a founding member of the KAPD.
 In 1921 he was posted to the Soviet Union and wrote favourably of Lenin as a journalist for the United Press agency in Moscow.

 In 1924 he was the first to report the death of Lenin in America.

 In 1924, Graudenz organised a Steamboat River cruise along the Volga River along with a group of journalists where they discovered the desolate and famine-stricken state of the Soviet Union.
 The Russians were angered by the photographs taken while on the cruise and expelled Graudenz.

 From 1932, Graudenz worked as an industrial representative.
 Later during the interwar period and into the war, he worked in a similar position where he sold brake parts for Luftwaffe aircraft.